 Pickled Vegetable Giardiniera

 Preserved Jars

-• cover the jars with the towel and bring to a boil, leaving to boil for about 40 minutes.
+• cover the jars with the cloth and bring to a boil, leaving them to boil for about 40 minutes.

 Preserved Jars

-• Allow to cool and turn the jars upside down to create a vacuum.
+• Let them cool and turn the jars upside down to create a vacuum seal.

-Once the jars are cooled, store them in the pantry
+Once the jars have cooled, store them in the pantry.

+Pickled Vegetable Giardiniera